French Student Visa Instructions

 - Register with Campus France.

-- Apply for your visa in person at the appropriate French Consulate.
+- Apply for your French student visa at the appropriate French Consulate or with the outsourcing agency, VFS.

 Obtain a Passport